stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 Thus, we need to settle for a file structure and data organization process that works for us in both the short and long term, while also being viable in the future.

 ### Reducing disorder
 The perfect file system does not exist.
-No matter the intention or effort, all file systems tend to accumulate disorder over time.
+No matter the intention or effort, all file systems accumulate disorder over time.
 Good file system management is better focused on practices decreasing the level of disorder than eliminating it completely.
 Managing a file system does not by necessity require a lot of time.
 By selecting a manageable interval for file system maintenance we can optimize effort vs. gain.
 Regular scheduled maintenance over a project life span can achieve more and require less time in total, than a single effort when the project is in an end phase.

 Having a well defined idea of our intended file system prior to beginning data collection can have substantial impact on the time required for file system maintenance later in a project.
 Starting data collection without such an idea can require a major effort by the time the project ends.

 ![High level of disorder][high-disorder]
 ![Low level of disorder][low-disorder]

-## Exercise 1
+> ### Exercise
-Rank the following data organization steps from 1-5 (1 being the one you believe you think is most important, and 5 the least).
+> Rank the following data organization steps from 1-5 (1 being the one you believe you think is most important, and 5 the least).
 Also mark with an "X" the steps you have implemented in your own research.
+>

-- File naming convention
+> - File naming convention
-- Folder naming convention
+> - Folder naming convention
-- File versioning system
+> - File versioning system
-- File organisation documentation (README.txt)
+> - File organisation documentation (README.txt)
-- File and folder maintenance (moving, deleting)
+> - File and folder maintenance (moving, deleting)
+>

-> ### Example of solution
+>> ### Example of outcome
->> 1 X File naming convention
+>> * 1&nbsp;X&nbsp;File naming convention
->> 2   Folder naming convention
+>> * 2&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Folder naming convention
->> 4   File versioning system
+>> * 4&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;File versioning system
->> 5 X File organisation documentation (README.txt)
+>> * 5&nbsp;X&nbsp;File organisation documentation (README.txt)
->> 3   File and folder maintenance (moving, deleting)
+>> * 3&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;File and folder maintenance (moving, deleting)
 > {: .solution}
 {: .discussion}

-#
 {: .callout}

 {% include links.md %}